-In Lower Key Stage 2 (Years 3 and 4) the children follow the Haringey primary Science curriculum.
-Scope, rigour, sequencing and coherence are the four key principles which underpin the Haringey primary Science curriculum.
+In Key Stage 2, the children follow the Haringey Primary Science Curriculum.
+Scope, rigour, sequencing and coherence are the four key principles which underpin the Haringey Primary Science Curriculum.
 These principles ensure all pupils develop a deep knowledge and understanding across Biology, Chemistry and Physics.
-In September 2022 Upper Key Stage 2 (Years 5 and 6) will also follow this curriculum.
 Lessons focus on the substantive knowledge and disciplinary skill pupils need to learn, before carrying out investigations thus developing the skills of working scientifically.
 Our approach to teaching science encourages children to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers for themselves in a range of different contexts.
 Children share their knowledge with each other and use the correct scientific vocabulary.

-The successful approach at St. Aidan's results in a fun, engaging, high-quality science education, that provides children with the foundations for understanding the world around them and equipping them with the foundations to progress into secondary education with an extensive knowledge of Science.
+The successful approach at St. Aidan's results in a fun, engaging, high-quality science education that provides children with the foundations for understanding the world around them and equipping them with the foundations to progress into secondary education with an extensive knowledge of Science.
 Children will develop an understanding that science has changed history and will continue to do so in the future; a subject that is vital in everyday life.